dive-into-machine-learning/dive-into-machine-learning/README.md

 * [TensorFlow](https://www.tensorflow.org/) seems like a [really big deal.](https://news.ycombinator.com/item?id=10532957) People like you will do exciting things with TensorFlow.
 It's a framework.
 Frameworks can help you manage complexity.
 Just remember this rule of thumb: **"More data beats a cleverer algorithm"** (Domingos), no matter how cool your tools are.
 Also note, TensorFlow is not the only machine learning framework of its kind: **[Check this great, detailed comparison of TensorFlow, Torch, and Theano.](https://github.com/zer0n/deepframeworks)** See also [Newmu/Theano-Tutorials](https://github.com/Newmu/Theano-Tutorials) and  [nlintz/TensorFlow-Tutorials](https://github.com/nlintz/TensorFlow-Tutorials).
 See also the section on Deep Learning above.
 * For Machine-Learning libraries that might not be on PyPI, GitHub, etc., there's [MLOSS (Machine Learning Open Source Software)](http://mloss.org/software/).
 Seems to feature many academic libraries.
 * [CreativeAi.net](http://www.creativeai.net/).
 OK not exactly about _libraries_, but this is often intriguing, and worth subscribing to  ... warning, it's easy to get sucked in :)
+* Also try [Lore](https://github.com/instacart/lore/) which is making machine learning approachable for Software Engineers and maintainable for Machine Learning Researchers.

 ----